Bradley-Buchner/worm_synergy/README.md

 ### Output
 For any pair of gene perturbations, the model outputs predicted relative frequencies for antagonistic, additive, and synergistic lifespan effects.
 These predictions can be interpreted as a probability distribution over expected genetic interaction effects, and can be used to prioritize candidate gene pairs for experimental validation.

+## Contact
+This project was developed in the Levine Lab for Systems Bioengineering at Northeastern University.
+For questions regarding the model architecture or data processing, please open an issue or contact [bradleybuchner1@gmail.com] or [https://www.linkedin.com/in/bradley-buchner/]